top of page

 Sericea lespedeza (Lespedeza cuneata) is a perennial, warm season legume (forb) that can be grown on soils too acidic or infertile to support other forage legumes.
 It is classified as a noxious weed in some states, due to its invasive nature and lack of palatability for cattle.

-Not all varieties of sericea lespedeza are equal, nor have been tested for parasite control [3].
-AU Grazer™, a improved variety developed by Auburn University, tolerates grazing better than other varieties and has been shown to be effective at controlling barber pole worm infections [3].
+Not all varieties of sericea lespedeza are equal, nor have been tested for parasite control.
+AU Grazer™, a improved variety developed by Auburn University, tolerates grazing better than other varieties and has been shown to be effective at controlling barber pole worm infections.

 While anyone can grow sericea lespedeza on their own farm, Sims Brothers (in Union Springs, Alabama) is the sole source of Certified AU Grazer® sericea lespedeza seed and pellets.
 Sims Brothers has dealers located in several states in the Southeast.
-They are sold out of sericea lespedeza pellets until June 2014 [4].

 bottom of page